President Bill Clinton and Alliance for a Healthier Generation Honor 250 Schools for Exceeding Federal Nutrition Standards

 - Provide students with at least 60 minutes of physical education per week and ensure activity throughout the school day

 The 250 recognized schools, 64 percent of which are high need (40 percent or more of the student population is eligible for free and reduced price lunches), come from 30 states.
 Each recognized school meets or exceeds stringent standards set by the Alliance for a Healthier Generation for healthy eating and physical activity programs and policies.
 Schools are eligible for National Healthy Schools Awards at the Bronze, Silver, or Gold level based on the success they achieve and are also eligible to achieve national recognition with Let’s Move!
 Active Schools.
-For a list of the 250 awardees, please see the Alliance’s website.

 These awardees are a fraction of the total schools enrolled in the Alliance’s Healthy Schools Program across the country.
 Of all the schools that participate in the Program and have such data (approx. 7,000), 97 percent are meeting USDA school meal regulations and 72 percent are meeting the Smart Snacks in School beverage standards.